perama-v/perama-v.github.io/docs/cairo/technical_summary.md

 - F(ast-fourier-transform style recursive technique)
 - R(eed-Solomon-style error checking technique)
-- I(nteractive Oracle Proof of Proximity to a low degree polynomial by probabalistic testing)
+- I(nteractive Oracle Proof of Proximity to a low degree polynomial by probabilistic testing)

 That is to say that: